The CAT 2017 DI and LR sets were tougher than the sets on CAT 2016.

-As a paper the CAT has always been fun to take because of the inventiveness of questions.
+As a paper, the CAT has always been fun to take because of the inventiveness of questions.
 Some of the best CAT papers — 2005-2008 — were a treat (not from everyone’s perspective) because of the high quality of the questions posed.
-For us test-prep professionals taking the paper-based test in December was like the culmination of a year of work; the calendar year kinda ended with the CAT.
+For us test-prep professionals, taking the paper-based test in December was like the culmination of a year of work; the calendar year kinda ended with the CAT.
 I still remember coming out of CAT 2006 and thinking about the awesome Erdos Number LR set and not resting till I solved it fully.
-The CAT Day would end after all of us had agreed on all the answers, which never fully happened with the VA-RC section, before putting it out for students and waiting for the Official Answer Key.
+The CAT Day would end after all of us had agreed on all the answers — something that never fully happened with the VA-RC section — before putting it out for students and waiting for the Official Answer Key.

-It was only in 2014 and 2015, when it was conducted in fewer slots, that the DI and LR sections returned to a level that could be called CAT-level.
+It was since 2014, from when it being conducted in fewer slots, that the DI and LR sections returned to a level that could be called CAT-level.

-So this post will be geared towards helping you fine tune your strategy and ability with respect to the DI-LR section.
-We will start with strategy and then move on to the specific handling of sets.
+So this post will be geared towards helping you fine-tune your strategy and ability with respect to the DI-LR section.
+We will start with a strategy and then move on to the specific handling of sets.

 The first step is to select the right sets across DI and LR